 How Can You Tell if You’ve Got a Leak?

-A leak won’t necessarily be noticeable straight away, which is why it’s important to regularly check your tank and looks for signs of wear and tear or damage.
+An oil spill or leak won’t necessarily be noticeable straight away, which is why it’s important to regularly check your tank and looks for signs of wear and tear or damage.
 Spotting a leak quickly can save you time, money and reduce the damage to your property and the environment.

 There are however some obvious signs to watch out for: